JanSharp/VRCLockstep/notes.md

     - To input player specific data into the game state:
       - Send an input action in `OnClientBeginCatchUp`
       - Send an input action in `OnClientCaughtUp`, but only on the joining client (by checking if the playerId is the local player's id)
-  - Also runs for the first client, shortly after `OnInit`
+  - `OnClientJoined` also gets raised for the first client, shortly after `OnInit`
 - `OnClientLeft(int playerId)`
   - The VRCPlayerApi for the given playerId does not exist anymore